Butch Carter

 Clarence Eugene "Butch" Carter Jr. (born June 11, 1958) is an American former professional basketball player and coach.
-He played college basketball at Indiana University.
+He played college basketball for the Indiana Hoosiers.

 Early years

 Carter excelled in basketball and football at Middletown High School in Middletown, Ohio from 1973 to 1976, and was named Ohio's "Player of the Year" in 1976.
 Carter became the first McDonalds All-American basketball player to play in the classic in Washington D.C in 1976.

 College career

-Carter accepted a basketball scholarship from Indiana University.
+Carter accepted a basketball scholarship from Indiana University Bloomington and earned a degree in marketing and business from Kelley School of Business in 1980.
 He broke his 5th metatarsal bone in his left foot and was physically unable to play for most of his first two years.

-He played guard at Indiana University from 1976 to 1980 and graduated with a degree in marketing from the Kelley School of Business.
+He played guard for the Hoosiers from 1976 to 1980 and graduated with a degree in marketing from the Kelley School of Business.
 There, he was notable for hitting the game-winning shot in the 1979 NIT championship game vs. Purdue as a junior, earning him the tournament's MVP award, alongside teammate Ray Tolbert.
 He also hit the free throws that tied the Championship game against Ohio State with two seconds remaining.

 Carter was named co-captain as a senior and led the team to the 1980 Big Ten Championship.
 He was the first guard to lead the Big Ten field goal percentage at .547 and shot .511 for his college career.